spion/sticky-listen/README.md

 ##### `behindProxy`

-If you use this option, sticky-listen will read the headers and look for a header field with the value specified in `behindProxy` (if just set to true the value used is `x-forwarded-for`) when reading the IP address of the client.
+If you use this option, sticky-listen will read the headers and look for the header specified in the `cipHeader` option (default `x-forwarded-for`) when reading the IP address of the client.
 This enables the balancer to work well even behind proxies such as HAProxy or nginx.

+##### `cipHeader`

+When `behindProxy` is `true`, it sets the header value that will contain the IP address of the client.
+It defaults to `"x-forwarded-for"`

 ## LICENSE